Login and Registration Forms in CodeIgniter 3 and MySQL

 Controller Method signup()

 It writes CodeIgniter 3 validation rules for each input field in the form.
-If validation fails for a field, it reloads the view with error message displayed corresponding to the field for which validation failed.
+If validation fails for a field, it reloads the view with an error message displayed corresponding to the field for which validation failed.
 Let's see the code for signup() method.

 public function signup() {